yingtaoluo/Graph-of-Gradient/README.md

 ```

 ## Test for yourself
 Here, we show an example result on only a single demogrpahic: race.
 This is a simpler setting (only a few subpopulation groups) but a standard setting adopted by most previous works.
-Let us run on LSTM as the baseline for this example.
+Let us run on RETAIN as the baseline for this example.

 For the same parameters (tuned after grid search), specifically, learning rate 3e-3, the results are:
 (For overall acc/ndcg: [@10, @20].
 For ethnicity_acc/ndcg: Row ['WHITE', 'BLACK', 'HISPANIC'], Column [@10, @20].)